 In municipal waste water treatment (WWT) sector singular solutions are not enough anymore to improve the nutrient removal and meet the stringent HELCOM recommendations.
 Instead a comprehensive approach to all the processes is necessary, in which case two urgent challenges arise: insufficient sludge management and the need to make processes more energy efficient.
 Both are directly linked to better nutrient removal results and can be addressed through capacity development activities and small-scale investments.

-The capacity development activities of IWAMA will facilitate uptake of the most recent knowledge on smart sludge and energy management in the region as well as use the lessons learned from the pilot investments.
-Project partners will participate in the onsite workshops, online webinars and form national knowledge based communities of the lifelong learning in each partner country.
-The communities will be represented on the international arena through the Baltic Smart Water Hub launched under one of the policy areas of the UBC network.
-The Hub will utilize training materials and other tools developed during the course of the project, and provide opportunity to adapt new information and continuous knowledge exchange with other water stakeholders in the BSR.
+The capacity development activities of IWAMA facilitate uptake of the most recent knowledge on smart sludge and energy management in the region as well as use the lessons learned from the pilot investments.
+In the course of the project the partners participated in the onsite workshops, online webinars and formed national knowledge based communities of the lifelong learning in each partner country.
+The communities as well as other stakeholders of the water sector get representation on the international arena through the Baltic Smart Water Hub launched under one of the policy areas of the UBC network.
+The Hub utilizes training materials and other tools developed during the course of the project, it provides opportunity to adapt new information and enable continuous knowledge exchange with other water experts in the BSR.

-The smart energy and sludge management concepts will be developed and tested to improve the efficiency of WWT.
-The concepts will include first of its kind common evaluation system for efficient energy performance and sludge treatment based on the wide range of data collected in the BSR.
-The pilot investments will be implemented for improved energy efficiency and enhanced nitrogen control as well as to increase the quality of sludge management and enhance the nutrient removal through sludge water treatment and new solutions for sludge hygienisation, stabilisation and drying.
+The smart energy and sludge management concepts were developed and tested to improve the efficiency of WWT.
+The concepts included first of its kind common evaluation system for efficient energy performance and sludge treatment based on the wide range of data collected in the BSR.
+The concepts involve tools for self-audit as well as reports on the regional WWT performance based on the key figure data collected for benchmarking energy and sludge management practices.
+The pilot investments were implemented for improved energy efficiency and enhanced nitrogen control as well as to increase the quality of sludge management and enhance the nutrient removal through sludge water treatment and new solutions for sludge hygienisation, stabilisation and drying.

 - Increasing capacity of WWT operators to unlock energy saving potential and to choose right sludge treatment technologies at both small and big scale by conducting series of international onsite workshops and online webinars, and producing a training materials package to be used by WWTPs outside the consortium;